japnitahuja/guide-to-mpi/documentation/Overview.md

 ![alt text](https://github.com/japnitahuja/guide-to-mpi/blob/main/documentation/images/sharedvsdistributed.png)

+#### Pros
+- Portability: Can run on both shared and distributed memory systems unlike other parallel programming frameworks like OpenMP, OpenCL or pthreads
+- Scalability: As the scale of the problem increases, distributed memory systems are preferred over shared memory systems.
+Increasing processors in distributed systems may be more viable.
+- Flexibility: MPI provides high level of control over the communication and synchronization of processes.

+#### Cons
+- Overheads: Performance is limited by communication speeds between the nodes.
+- Complexity: Can be harder to debug as distribution of data and messages needs to be explicitly programmed.

 ### How does MPI work?

 MPI launches a user specified number of processes at the start of the program.
 Usually, this is the number of cores in a system.
 The processes have their own memory and do not share it with other processes.
 Each process has a unique `Rank` associated with it.
 This value is used to differentiate between the processes in the code.
 We will see an example of this in the next section.